-Turning to the asset markets, consider first consumer durables, for example, cars and houses.
-The rise in the marginal utility of current consumption due to the cut in consumption spending makes the initial consumption price of durables too high.
-Hence, the price of durables falls to the point that the expected return makes owning durables worthwhile.45 Firm profits and the marginal product of capital are adversely affected by the decline in demand and employment.
-And the prices of physical capital and claims to intellectual and organizational capital fall as well.
+Turning to the asset markets, consider first consumer durables such as cars and houses.
+The rise in the marginal utility of current consumption due to the cut in consumption spending makes the initial price of durables too high.
+Hence, the consumption price of durables falls to the point where the expected return makes owning durables worthwhile.45 Firm profits and the

+Consequently, the prices of physical capital and claims to intellectual and organizational capital fall as well.

 The fall in asset prices, in turn, negatively influences consumption and investment.
-The fall in the prices of consumer durables and physical capital relative to their cost of production induces a cutback in investment and a further contraction in aggregate demand, income, and production.46 The collapse in asset values reduces net worth, the capital of banks, and the value of collateral available for loans.
+The fall in the prices of consumer durables and physical capital relative to their cost of production induces a cutback in investment and a further contraction in aggregate demand, income, and production.
+The collapse in asset values reduces net worth, the capital of banks, and the value of collateral available for loans.
 This raises the external finance premium and depresses current spending further.
 The rise in the external finance premium amplifies the asset price declines and deepens and prolongs the downturn.